sage-code/maj/basic.md

 ## Interrogative

-Preposition "udo" can be used for questions about location:
+Preposition "ubi" can be used for questions about location:

 **short form**
-* udo tu andu're? = where you going?
+* ubi tu andu're? = where you going?
-* udo tu venu're? = where you coming from?
+* ubi tu venu're? = where you coming from?
-* udo tu seru're? = where are you from?
+* ubi tu seru're? = where are you from?

 **longer form**
-* udo seru la loca que tu jocu're? = where is the place you are plaing?
+* ubi seru la loca que tu jocu're? = where is the place you are plaing?
-* udo seru la loca que ne andu're? = where is the place we  are going?
+* ubi seru la loca que ne andu're? = where is the place we  are going?

 **expressions**

-* da udo   la udo?      = from where to where!
+* da ubi   la ubi?      = from where to where!
 * da hir   la der!      = from here to there!
 * da loca  que tu picu!  = from where you like!